SchemeSpheres has been tested in GNU/Linux and OS X. You will need the following software installed:

 Spheres are installed using the sspheres program.
 These are the spheres in the latest release:

-sudo sspheres install cairo codec crypto energy fabric fusion math opengl sdl2 strings
+sudo sspheres install cairo codec crypto energy fabric fusion math object opengl sdl2 strings

 When coding interactively in the Gambit REPL, you have access to Spheres using the form: